drhelius/grpc-demo/README.md

 `$ oc process -f openshift-templates/grpc-demo-template-istio.yaml | oc delete -f -`

-### Deploy the services using a Kubernetes Operator
+### Deploy the services using a Kubernetes Operator without Istio

 If you wish to use the [provided Kubernetes Operator](https://github.com/drhelius/grpc-demo-operator) to deploy the demo services and all required manifests follow this steps.